YosysHQ/apicula/readme.md

 Project Apicula uses a combination of fuzzing and parsing of the vendor data files to find the meaning of all the bits in the bitstream.

 ## Dependencies

-Version 1.9.1.01 of the Gowin vendor tools.
-Newer versions may work, but have not been tested.
-A copy of the following Gowin files downloaded in `~/Documents/gowinsemi`:
-* `UG107-1.09E_GW1N-1 Pinout.xlsx`
-* `UG801-1.5E_GW1NR-9 Pinout.xlsx`

-Optionally [openFPGALoader](https://github.com/trabucayre/openFPGALoader) for a complete open source end-to-end flow.

-The latest Yosys and Nextpnr, installed with the generic backend.
+The latest git Yosys and Nextpnr, installed with the generic target.

+[openFPGALoader](https://github.com/trabucayre/openFPGALoader) for loading the bitstream.

 Python 3.6+:
 * Numpy